OctopusDeploy/blog/blog/2020-12/home-automation/index.md

 ### WiFi
 WiFi devices are the only one of the three that do not require a hub to communicate.
 These devices are directly attached to your WiFi network, so it's easier to communicate with things like Google Home Assistant or Amazon Alexa.

-Most WiFi enabled smart devices operate on the 2.4 GHz band, which makes sense as their data needs are often small and 2.4 has a farther range.
+Most WiFi enabled smart devices operate on the 2.4 GHz band, which makes sense as their data needs are often small and 2.4 has a greater range.
 Unlike Z-Wave and Zigbee, WiFi devices are dependent on access point location and do not offer range extending capabilities.

 ## Lesson 2: Mesh network parent devices
 Both Zigbee and Z-Wave devices attach themselves to a parent device on the mesh network.
 Once connected, they don't actively seek a "better" parent until communication with the first one is broken.